 The higher pressure Incept K40 had PRVs on all chambers which meant you could confidently leave it in the baking sun and it would safely purge and then feel a bit soft once cooled down back in the water.
 Picture left – Incept PRV test with the protective cap removed and purging correctly through the centre.
 Right, a PRV being resealed after leaking from the edges – shown below.
 This was because I failed to check their tightness after buying the boat, as recommended by the manufacturer.
 My Gumotexes never needed such tightening in many years ownership.
 I ended up fitting side chamber PRVs to my Gumotex Seawave to run higher pressures but protect it fully.

-The cheap and cheerful Bravo foot pump initially looks a bit crap, but I’ve found lasts well.
-Occasionally the yellow tube splits near either end if packed too tightly or left screwed in (left), so it neededcutting down and got shorter and shorter over the years.
-Also, after many years a crease in the back of the bellows wears through, though it’s also easily fixed with duct tape.
-It’s a shame the Bravo pump is a tight squeeze into the Gumotex drybag’s outer pocket; with some rough treatment the pocket rips off the bag’s body.
-If you use a Bravo footpump very frequently it just plain wears out, so if you’re not travelling with it and using the car to get to the water, a stirrup or barrel pump is better.
+The cheap and popular Bravo foot pump initially looks a bit crap, but I found lasted well and was fairly travel-compact.
+Occasionally the yellow tube split near either end if packed too tightly or left screwed in (left), so it neededcutting down and got shorter and shorter over the years.
+Also, after many years a crease in the back of the bellows wore through, though it’s also easily fixed with duct tape.
+It’s a shame the Bravo pump is a tight squeeze into the Gumotex drybag’s outer pocket.
+If you use a Bravo footpump very frequently it just plain wears out, so if you’re using the car to get to the water, a stirrup or barrel pump is better.

-Like the Bravo foot pump, the other port on the Bravo 4’s pump handle can be used to suck air out of the kayak so it rolls up good and flat.
-The strong spring in the foot pump works well enough to do this too; you can see creases forming in the hull as you suck all the air out.
+Like the Bravo foot pump, the other port on the Bravos’ pump handle can be used to suck air out of the kayak so it rolls up good and flat; you can see creases forming in the hull as you suck away.

-The K-Pump Mini (right) is a top-up pump or a compact, 600-g travel pump.
-It takes 15 minutes to pump up my Seawave out of the bag with this, but the nozzle works on any IK with one-way valves.
+The K-Pump Mini (left) is a handy top-up pump or compact 600-g travel pump.
+It takes 15 minutes to pump up my Seawave, with the push-fit nozzle which works on any IK with one-way valves.
 You have to press the body of the pump against the valve.
 Using it a lot one time, I got the feeling it might break something or wear out the seal (which needs regreasing once in a while.
 Fuller review of the K-Pump Mini here.

-Until I got the Grabner which has no PRVs but runs a high, 0.3 bar (4.3 psi), I never bothered with a pressure gauge (manometer) and just pumped up by feel or until a PRV hissed.
-Now I am careful to make sure the Grabner runs at 0.3 bar, or a little over on chilly days.
-Since then I got a Gumotex Seawave and fitted PRVs to the side chambers.
-That means I don’t need to use a pressure gauge to get the right pressure – I simply keep pumping until each PRV hisses: the boat is then at operating pressure.
+Until I got the Grabner which has no PRVs but ran a high, 0.3 bar (4.3 psi), I never bothered with a pressure gauge (manometer, left) and just pumped up by feel.
+Since then I got a Gumotex Seawave and fitted PRVs to all chambers.
+That means I don’t need a pressure gauge to get the right pressure – I simply keep pumping until each PRV hisses: the boat is then at operating pressure.
 Very handy.